Arnhem sheath-tailed bat

-The Arnhem sheath-tailed bat, species (Taphozous kapalgensis) is an emballonurid bat found at the Top End of Australia.
+The Arnhem sheath-tailed bat or Arnhem tomb bat (Taphozous kapalgensis) is an emballonurid bat found at the Top End of Australia.
 The species is also referred to as the white-striped sheathtail for the distinguishing marks at the flank, a feature observable beneath the wing when the animal is in flight.
 Records of the species are rare.

 Taxonomy

 A species allied to the genus Taphozous, which includes emballonurid bat species in Australia and other continents.
 The population was described as a new species in 1979 by John McKean and Gordon Friend, nominating a holotype that was collected near South Alligator River in the Northern Territory of Australia.
 The species name "kapalgensis" means "belonging to Kapalga;" Kapalga is the type locality for the species.

 The common names include Arnhem sheath-tailed bat and white-striped sheathtail-bat.

 Description

 The pelage of the species is paler or mid-tone in colour, and the brownish fur frequently has an orange hue, with a distinctive broad and almost white stripe beneath the wing on their flank.
 The forearm length ranges from 57 to 63 mm, their wingspan is around 42 cm, the length of the tail is 22–23 mm and the head and body combined is 69 to 74 mm.
 The measured range from base to tip of the ear is 16 to 18 mm.
 The average weight is 26 g.

 They use ultrasonic signals to navigate and locate prey, a typical feature of microchiropterans, and their echolocation call is distinctive but potentially ambiguous in recordings.
 The flight pattern shows abrupt changes in direction while they pursue prey at a rapid speed.
 Taphozous kapalgensis forage and commute at altitudes above the height of the trees, although they may also feed closer to open water.